 Texas A&M AgriLife Executive Leadership

-Al Davis, acting director of Texas A&M Forest Service
+Al Davis, interim director of Texas A&M Forest Service

 Amy Swinford, DVM, director of Texas A&M Veterinary Medical Diagnostic Laboratory

-Vic Seidel, associate vice chancellor for finance and operations
+Vic Seidel, executive associate vice chancellor and chief operating officer

-Chris Skaggs, Ph.D., associate vice chancellor for producer relations
+Chris Skaggs, Ph.D., associate vice chancellor for stakeholder relations and associate dean for student development

 Capitalize: Panhandle, South Texas, West Texas, South Plains, High Plains, Rolling Plains, Coastal Bend, Central Texas, North Texas, East Texas